-- To amend the annual reporting requirement by specifically detailing that the annual report on the Policy will be reviewed by the Finance and Audit Committee of the Board of Trustees, and to make the annual reporting requirement consistent with other Board policies. - Certain other non-material amendments to the elements of the Policy for better explanation and clarification of the purpose and intent of the Policy.
+- To amend the annual reporting requirement so that the Policy is reviewed by the Finance and Audit Committee of the Board of Trustees, and to make the annual reporting requirement consistent with other Board policies. - Certain other non-material amendments to the elements of the Policy for clarity.